RockingShip/jsFractalZoom/README.md

 The states are:

   - `COPY` (New frame)
-    Construct rulers for scaling/shifting pixels from previous frame.
+    Construct rulers for copying/scaling/shifting pixels from the previous frame.
     Copy pixels using an `indexed memcpy()`.
-    Determine calculate order for rows/columns.
+    Determine calculation order of rows/columns.

   - `UPDATE` (Calculate blurry pixels)
-    Update key pixels along an axis, called a scanline.
+    Update key pixels along an axis (row/column) called a scanline.
-    Key pixels are pixels that have been scanned along in all directions.
+    Key pixels are pixels that have been marked as scanned across all axis.
     Flood fill neighbours to create motion blur using `interleaved memcpy()`.

   - `RENDER` (RGBA frame buffer)
-    Copy pixel values from the backing store to a RGBA storage.
+    Copy pixel values from the backing store to an RGBA storage.
-    Optional palettes are applied.
+    Optional colour palette is applied.
     Apply rotation where/when necessary using `angled memcpy()`.

   - `PAINT` (Forward to display)
     Write RGBA storage to the display.
-    Most probably being a canvas using `putImageData()`.
+    Most probably the display is a canvas and written to using `putImageData()`.
     `putImageData()` can be CPU intensive and has therefore a dedicated state.

 State timings: